List of writing systems: List of writing systems by adoption

+The following list contains writing systems that are in active use by a population of at least 50,000.

-Undeciphered scripts and systems that may be writing
+Undeciphered and possible writing systems

 These systems have not been deciphered.
 In some cases, such as Meroitic, the sound values of the glyphs are known, but the texts still cannot be read because the language is not understood.
-Several of these systems, such as Epi-Olmec and Indus, are claimed to have been deciphered, but these claims have not been confirmed by independent researchers.
+Several of these systems, such as Isthmian script and Indus script, are claimed to have been deciphered, but these claims have not been confirmed by independent researchers.
 In many cases it is doubtful that they are actually writing.
 The Vinča symbols appear to be proto-writing, and quipu may have recorded only numerical information.
-There are doubts that Indus is writing, and the Phaistos Disc has so little content or context that its nature is undetermined.
+There are doubts that the Indus script is writing, and the Phaistos Disc has so little content or context that its nature is undetermined.